 However volunteers are evolving and changing before our eyes so ignore this at your peril!
 Not all volunteers want to be told what to do or fill a gap in the work that you deliver.
 They want to believe in the organisation and follow and inspirational vision (which will be sold to them by you the Volunteer Manager/Coordinator) and understand that their piece of volunteering fits into the bigger picture for your charity.

-Take a look around the rest of this site a for more ideas on how to attract more volunteers, support the ones you have or look at new and innovative ways to utilise the skills of people who support your charity.
-If you have any ideas, case studies or tips/research which you think would help others please let us know and we will add it to the site.
+Take a look at this Managing Volunteers Toolkit for more ideas on how to attract more volunteers, support the ones you have or look at new and innovative ways to utilise the skills of people who support your charity.
+If you have any ideas, case studies or tips/research which you think would help others please let us know and we will add it to the toolkit.